 Supporting Documents You’ll Need to Upload to Your Application:

 1. Two-page statement indicating the relationship between the course proposed and your dissertation research;

 2. Please ensure your syllabus not only includes a complete weekly course schedule, but also a description of your educational goals, course requirements, and criteria for calculating grades.

 3. Curriculum vitae that lists all your publications, conference papers, grants, awards, etc.

-4. Please include statistical summary sheets from EVERY course in which you have taught or served as a TF.
+4. Please include statistical summary sheets from EVERY course in which you have taught or served as a TF (see example here).
+Please be sure to include accompanying written comments as well (see example here).
 You can combine them into one PDF and then upload your PDF to your application.

 Advisor Recommendation Letter

 Please provide your advisor with your proposed course syllabus or some information about the course you hope to teach well in advance of the February 5th deadline.
 In the online application, you will be able to request a letter of recommendation electronically.